 In the financial year of 2015-2016 the top four initial failures were:

 #1 – Lighting and signalling.

 #3 – Steering and suspension.

 #4 – Tyres and wheels.

-This means that saving your vehicle from a failure mark could be as simple a checking the bulbs in your vehicle’s lights, checking your brake pads and that the tread on your tyres is sufficient.
-It’s also important that your vehicle is clean because if a vehicle is exceptionally dirty or it is too cluttered to enable the MOT tester to perform the test, then they can submit a refusal to test or a fail based on this.
+Saving your vehicle from a failure mark could be as simple a checking the bulbs in your lights, checking your brake pads, and the tread on your tyres.
+It’s also important that your vehicle is clean; if a vehicle is exceptionally dirty, or it is too cluttered to enable the MOT tester to perform the test, they can submit a refusal to test or a fail based on this.
 If your vehicle has failed its MOT but only a partial retest is needed and the vehicle is left at the garage for repairs and retested within ten days, you may be able to get the retest done for free or at a heavily reduced rate.

 Do You Pick Up Non-Runners?

 We sure do!
-We believe that selling a vehicle, regardless of its condition, should be an easy as process as possible, and regardless of whether your vehicle failed due to an engine failure or bodywork damage we have a network of buyers waiting to purchase your vehicle.
+We believe that selling a vehicle, regardless of its condition, should be an easy process.
+Regardless of whether your vehicle failed due to engine failure or bodywork damage we have a network of buyers waiting to purchase your vehicle.